Children's and Hare, Wynn, Newell & Newton Announce Program Aimed at Reducing Pediatric Injuries Incurred in Motor Vehicle Accidents

 Nationally about 80 percent of child passenger safety seats are incorrectly installed.

-According to the Alabama Department of Public Health, children are more likely than adults to be injured because they have softer bones, weaker neck muscles and more fragile bodies.
+According to the Alabama Department of Public Health, children are more likely than adults to be injured in car accidents because they have softer bones, weaker neck muscles, and more fragile bodies.
 Children also have larger heads in proportion to their bodies which is why children 13 and under should always ride in the back seat of a vehicle.

 About Children’s of Alabama: